This webpage contains affiliate links. Please view our disclosure policy for more details.

 - 4 tablespoons finely chopped fresh rosemary

-- Combine together the flour, chopped rosemary leaves, pepper, salt and sugar in a medium bowl.
+- Combine together the flour, salt, black ground pepper and chopped rosemary leaves in a medium bowl.

-- Make a well in the centre of flours and add the water and olive oil then gradually stir until a dough forms.
+- Make a well in the centre of flour and add the water and olive oil then gradually stir until a dough forms.
 Let the dough rest for about 10 minutes.

-- Divide the dough into 10-12 pieces (size of walnut) and roll each piece as thin as possible.
+- Divide the dough into 10-12 pieces (size of large walnut) and roll each piece as thinly as possible.
 The secret of rolling this thin is to keep your rolling pin and work surface well floured, otherwise the dough will stick to the surface.
 You will need bake in several batches.